Flea Control and Flea Prevention In Dogs and Cats

 Capstar: When our Novartis Animal Health representative first visited me with information about Capstar and told me it would begin to kill adult fleas within twenty minutes and go on killing fleas for 24 hours, I was skeptical.
 I didn’t give it much thought again until one very busy afternoon a client brought in a little kitten covered with fleas.
 She was so black with them that you literally couldn’t put your finger anywhere on her without touching ten fleas.
 I gave her a Capstar tablet and put her back in her carrier.
 She waited in the lobby until I could work her in to our very full afternoon schedule.
 About thirty minutes later I opened her carrier to find the bottom of it covered in fleas.
 Dead fleas.
 I was a believer.
 We use Capstar several ways in our practice now:

 Comfortis: Comfortis is really making waves in veterinary flea control products.
 It is an oral medication in tablet form.
 Comfortis begins killing adult fleas within 30 minutes and lasts for a month.
-There is but one troubling side effect, and that is vomiting in some dogs (it is not approved for use in cats).
+There is but one troubling side effect, and that is vomiting in some dogs.
 Most dogs, however, who take Comfortis with or just after a meal do not vomit.
-Comfortis is made by the well-known Eli Lilly Pharmaceutical Company,
+Comfortis is made by the well-known Eli Lilly Pharmaceutical Company (Editor’s Note: Elanco is a division of Eli Lilly and Company).
+Comfortis has also been approved for use in cats, although the dosage rate is different from dog dosing.

 Revolution: Revolution is the number one heartworm preventive for dogs and cats in our practice.
 We limit it to use in dogs with no intestinal parasites because it is not labeled for prevention of hookworms or roundworms, both of which can infect people, nor is it labeled for prevention of whipworms (which, generally, are not considered a danger to people).
 Revolution heartworm preventive has the ability to both control and prevent fleas with a single ingredient and monthly application.
 After application do not touch your pet in the area the medication is applied for two hours and don’t bathe him for 24 hours.